 Students must have experience or a background in research methods or statistics, and ideally a background in psychology or a related discipline such as neuroscience or social sciences.

 IELTS: 6.5 with at least 6.0 in each element.

 Months of entry

-- provides the opportunity to develop skills in literature searching and reviewing
+- develop skills in literature search and reviewing

 Course contact details